UnionInternationalCheminsdeFer/OSDM/spec/processes.md

 #### Fulfillment Process of Multi-Journey Products

-Multi-Journey products provide the right for mutliple journes.
-These can be defined in the product as a specific number travel days or jounrney.
+Multi-Journey products provide the right for multiple journeys.
+These can be defined in the product as a specific number travel days or journey.
 In order to use the travel right the fulfillment has to be enhanced with additional information on the intended use. e.g.:

 | Travel right | required information |
 |---|---|